Microsoft Secure Score

-You are given points for configuring recommended security features, performing security-related tasks, or addressing the improvement action with a third-party application or software, or an alternate mitigation.
-Some improvement actions only give points when fully completed, and some give partial points if they are completed for some devices or users.
-If you cannot or do not want to enact one of the improvement actions, you can choose to accept the risk or the remaining risk.
+Some improvement actions only give points when fully completed.
+Some give partial points if they're completed for some devices or users.
+If you can't or don't want to enact one of the improvement actions, you can choose to accept the risk or remaining risk.

-If you have a license for one of the supported Microsoft products, then you will see recommendations for those products.
-We show you the full set of possible improvements for a product, regardless of license edition, subscription, or plan, so you can understand security best practices and improve your score.
-Your absolute security posture is represented by Secure Score, which stays the same no matter what licenses your organization owns for a specific product.
+If you have a license for one of the supported Microsoft products, then you'll see recommendations for those products.
+We show you the full set of possible improvements for a product, regardless of license edition, subscription, or plan.
+This way, you can understand security best practices and improve your score.
+Your absolute security posture, represented by Secure Score, stays the same no matter what licenses your organization owns for a specific product.
 Keep in mind that security should be balanced with usability, and not every recommendation can work for your environment.

 Your score is updated in real time to reflect the information presented in the visualizations and improvement action pages.
 Secure Score also syncs daily to receive system data about your achieved points for each action.